codenathan/update_generic_php_composer_packages/README.md

 Then i just let composer do its magic and run `composer update --with-all-dependencies`

 If this fails i repeat this process with a few packages and slowly increment whist still running the above composer command.
+During each step this works replace the "*" from the above `composer.json` file with the actual version that has been installed by looking at the `composer.lock` file, to make your life easier during this step simply run the python script found within this repo.
+Ensure you do a git commit each time a package installation works if you are doing slow increments and have lots of packages.
+Sometimes if this errors out a lot simply delete the composer.lock and vendor folder and try again within the demo project since you will delete this project after you are done anyway

-then i set the orginial version that has been installed back into the composer.json file by looking into the composer.lock file.
-To easily do this step run the python script found in this repository
+Once i have a fully working version of a `composer.json` file, i copy it back from my demo project back into my original project and run `composer.json`

 If you are doing Laravel Upgrades of some old projects.
 Check out my comprehensive tutorial on [Upgrading from Laravel 5 to 8](https://codenathan.com/upgrading-from-laravel-5-to-laravel-8)